Weather Station Installed on Pokagon Band Tribal Properties - Pokégnek Bodéwadmik Dbë'gnen

 - Develop and implement the Band's water monitoring plan on lakes, rivers, and streams that are on and/or adjacent to Tribal lands

 - Prepare a Clean Water Act 106 funding application to EPA.
-The EPA 106 program provides funding assistance to eligible tribes and states to implement water quality monitoring and protection programs.
+The EPA 106 program assists eligible tribes and states implement water quality monitoring and protection programs.

 - Assess the Band’s surface waters to see if they are in compliance with Pokagon Band water quality standards.
 Pokagon Band water quality standards were adopted via the Pokagon Band "Health and Safety Act," in which Michigan's Natural Resource and Environmental Protection Act (NREPA) is the reference.

 Watershed Base Planning

 - Attend local watershed meetings and communicate Pokagon Band concerns and goals of local waters resources

 - Contributing to the development of St. Joseph, Paw Paw, Dowagiac, and Galien River watershed plans